PRBergerIII/entJavaIndyProject/TimeLog.md

 #### Day's Reflection:
 Today our team wrapped up the team project.
 I think it was a valuable exercise in communication and division of tasks for a project.
 Over the course of the weeks, we got into the swing of developing in out own branches, making pull requests, and keeping from stepping on each other's commits, which was great.

+### <a id="026"></a>2022.04.23 - Lots of stuff
+- Branching Exercise
+  - Finished up the last portion of the programmer 2 track
+- AWS stuff
+  - Create new environment with better naming to allow for multiple apps
+  - Get user display exercise working on new env
+  - Terminate old env
+  - Add Database and configure for team project
+  - Get team project up and running in AWS alongside the user display exercise
+- Week 7
+  - Set up cognito
+  - Complete the week 7 exercise

+#### Day's Reflection:
+So far today I have done a lot with AWS.
+I cloned my beanstalk instance and created a new one with a better name that lends itself to acommodating multiple apps.
+Getting them both to run in there was actually pretty painless once the databases were set up and talking and all the configuration files were properly set up with new urls and such.
+From what I can tell, this won't incur any additional charges, so that's cool too.
+Working through the cognito user pool exercise went pretty smoothly, and I plan to look at the next steps after pushing this update and putting up an issue for the assignment.
+Honestly I will probably hold off on implementing any of that stuff on this exercise and will instead look into how to implement them in my indy project.
+Key learning points were really just how easy it is to set up authentication though cognito.
+Definitely need to do a bit more digging into the actual code that was provided, but I have a general idea of how things are passed around.
+Haven't run into any problems today other than I had a weird SQL exception when I first put the team project up on AWS, but when I looked it up I found out that it could be a result of an incorrect password or otherwise incorrect properties file, and it was just a typo in the DB url, so that was an easy fix.